astroport-fi/astroport-core/contracts/pair_stable/README.md

 ### `receive`

-Withdrawing provided liquidity or swap assets (only for token contract)
+Withdrawing provided liquidity or swap assets (only for token contract).

 ```json
 {